Conway on Trump 'Apprentice' role: He'll do it in his spare time

 "Well, maybe he will be," Conway answered.
 "It certainly seems like there is a lot of time to do based on recent precedent while you're president the united states.
 But the point is the same.
 Whether it's President Obama or president Donald Trump, the idea that these men are going to be all work and nothing else all the time is just unrealistic because it's never happened in our lifetimes."

-The former Trump campaign manager said that the president-elect's "work is his work and work his hobby," adding that his "preferred time is with his family, but it's followed very closely behind with his work."
+The former Trump campaign manager said that the President-elect's "work is his work and work his hobby," adding that his "preferred time is with his family, but it's followed very closely behind with his work."

+White House spokesman Eric Schultz dismissed the comparison between Trump's producer credit and Obama's golf outings.

+"I'm not quite sure that analogy holds any water, but look that's going to be a question for the President-elect's team, and maybe our friends from NBC, about how that relationship might work," Schultz said.